 From architectural statements to rustic tin sheds hidden among the vines, the Yarra Valley has a wonderful range of cellar doors, and with so many to visit, two full-days isn’t nearly enough to explore this region.
 Here are a couple of my favourite wineries, cellar doors and farms to visit while you’re up there.

 If a hipster were a winery it would be Yering Farm.
-Decorated with vintage wares and inside an old converted barn is the cellar door, where you can easily spend an afternoon grazing on a cheese platter and tasting bespoke wines not found in wine shops.
-Yering Farms directly sell their bottles to some of Melbourne’s top restaurants, and leaving with a case full of their Run Rabbit Run Chardonnay is very easy to do.
+Decorated with vintage wares and inside an old converted barn is the cellar door, where you can easily spend an afternoon grazing on a cheese platter and tasting bespoke wines only found in some of the best restaurants in the country.
+Yering Farms directly sell their bottles to top restaurants, and leaving with a case full of their Run Rabbit Run Chardonnay is very easy to do.
 Free tastings, Wine ranging from $200 – $500 AUD for a case of 12.

 If all this wine is becoming tedious (how?) then White Rabbit Beer is for you.
 Located right next door to the Healesville Giant Steps/Innocent Bystander Cellar Door, it is designed around two custom built 5,000l open fermentation tanks and decorated with imagery from Lewis Carroll’s Alice in Wonderland.
 Sit down, take time out and have a pint or a paddle.